How to Buy a Business with No Money Down

 1. First, you have to make sure that the success of the business is not due to the current owner.
 If the customers, for instance, are his personally and not really those of the business, that’s a red flag.

-2. Similarly, you need to be extra certain, given the economic times we’re in, that the business will remain as profitable as it has been in the last few years.
+2. Similarly, you need to be extra certain that the business will remain as profitable as it has been in the last few years.

-When it comes to buying a business, few people are more knowledgeable about the process — selecting, financing, etc. — than the folks over at BizBuySell.com.
-The site is one of the top marketplaces for businesses and franchises for sale.
+When it comes to buying a business, the folks at BizBuySell.com have years of knowledge about the process — selecting, financing, etc. The site is a marketplace for businesses and franchises for sale.
 It lists everything from inexpensive home-based businesses to gas stations, large ventures, franchises, and more.

 Like any good business coach, Handelsman thinks you need to begin with the basics: “Start with a self analysis, decide what you are good at, figure out whether you are an entrepreneur, and then start thinking about the sort of business that fits your interests and affords you the right type of income.”